-- Do not travel if you have fever and cough.
+Do not travel if you have a fever and cough.
 Also, eat only cooked food when travelling.

 The number of coronavirus cases is rising with every passing day.
 Take all the precautions mentioned above to protect yourself from the coronavirus threat.